 This is not a reference book.
 It uses some interesting, I hope, physics problems in order to introduce the student to the fundamentals of solving a scientific problem numerically.
 At the same time, it keeps an eye in the direction of advanced and high performance scientific computing.
 The reader should follow the instructions given in each chapter, since the book teaches by example.
 Several skills are taught through the solution of a particular problem.
 My lectures take place in a (large) computer lab, where the students are simultaneously doing what I am doing (and more).
 The program that I am editing and the commands that I am executing are shown on a large screen, displaying my computer monitor and actions live.
 The book provides no systematic teaching of a programming language or a particular tool.
 A very basic introduction is given in the first chapter and then the reader learns whatever is necessary for the solution of her problem.
-There is more than one way to do it8 and the problems can be solved by following a basic or a fancy way, depending on the student's computational literacy.
+There is more than one way to do it 11 and the problems can be solved by following a basic or a fancy way, depending on the student's computational literacy.
 The book provides the necessary tools for both.
 A bibliography is provided at the end of the book, so that the missing pieces of a puzzle can be sought in the literature.

 This is also not a computational physics playground.
 Of course I hope that the reader will have fun doing what is in the book, but my goal is to provide an experience that will set the solid foundation for her becoming a high performance computing, number crunching, heavy duty data analysis expert in the future.
 This is why the programming language of the core numerical algorithms has been chosen to be Fortran, a highly optimized, scientifically oriented, programming language.
-The computer environment is set in a Unix family operating system, enriched by all the powerful GNU tools provided by the FSF9.
+The computer environment is set in a Unix family operating system, enriched by all the powerful GNU tools provided by the FSF12.
 These tools are indispensable in the complicated data manipulation needed in scientific research, which requires flexibility and imagination.
 Of course, Fortran is not the best choice for heavy duty object oriented programming, and is not optimal for interacting with the operating system.
-The philosophy10 is to let Fortran do what is best for, number crunching, and leave data manipulation and file administration to external, powerful tools.
-Tools, like awk, shell scripting, gnuplot, Perl and others, are quite powerful and complement all the weaknesses of Fortran mentioned before.
-The plotting program is chosen to be gnuplot, which provides very powerful tools to manipulate the data and create massive and complicated plots.
-It can also create publication quality plots and contribute to the "fun part" of the learning experience by creating animations, interactive 3d plots etc. All the tools used in the book are open source software and they are accessible to everyone for free.
-They can be used in a Linux environment, but they can also be installed and used in Microsoft Windows and Mac OS X.
+The philosophy13

-8A Perl moto!
+11A Perl moto!

-9Free Software Foundation, www.fsf.org.
+12Free Software Foundation, www.fsf.org.